 This stuff has *lots* of corn ingredients, but for me the derivatives are ones that don’t cause huge reactions:

 Alka-Seltzer Plus Allergy.
-Active ingredient: diphenhydramine.
+Active ingredient: diphenhydramine hcl 25mg.
 Inactive ingredients: croscarmellose sodium, D&C red #27 aluminum lake, dibasic calcium phosphate dihydrate, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polyvinyl alcohol, talc, titanium dioxide.

-This product still has a number of ingredients that could be (and often are) from corn.
+Both of these products still have a number of ingredients that could be (and often are) from corn.
 I’ve bolded them.
-It is definitely *not* corn free.
+They are definitely *not* corn free.
 It is the same drug as Benadryl, just a different brand.
 When I was VERY desperate, I was able to take them for reactions and they helped more than they harmed.
 I would definitely feel some reaction right when I took them, but once they kicked in the antihistamine effect would overtake the reaction.

 Getting compounded Benadryl made a world of difference though- it works faster and leaves me feeling much less hung over.
 A good portion of the effectiveness of the drug was previously being spent on counteracting the corn in the pills themselves.